Sarasota – the ideal winter home for Canadian snowbirds!

-- Mote Marine Laboratory and Aquarium - explore the secrets of the sea through touch pools, viewable working labs, and high-tech interactive exhibits that showcase the world-renowned research of the adjoining Mote Marine Laboratory.
-See more than 100 marine species – most of which can be found in Florida waters – including sharks, manatees, sea turtles and fish of all shapes and sizes.
+- Mote Marine Laboratory and Aquarium - Explore the secrets of the sea through touch pools, viewable working labs, and high-tech interactive exhibits that showcase the world-renowned research of the adjoining Mote Marine Laboratory.
+See more than 100 marine species – most found in Florida waters – including sharks, manatees, sea turtles and fish of all shapes and sizes.

 - Marie Selby Botanical Gardens - It is the only botanical garden dedicated to the study and conservation of epiphytes - or air plants - like orchids, bromeliads and gesneriads.
 Activities include a children’s rainforest garden, tropical glass house conservatory and 15 acres of lush grounds with two historic homes, including the Museum of Botany & the Arts.
 On-site dining, a plant shop and year-round special events offer numerous reasons to return frequently.